zbyju/obsidian/1. Fleeting notes/Statnice/DDW/NI-DDW-1.md

 - Uniform - revisit regurarly
 - Proportional - revisit pages that change more often more often
 - Hybrid - balance

+# Scrapers
+Crawlers for indexing, search engines, following links and discovering Scrapers for obtaining information from sources without an API; they are usually more specialised to collect specific data from predefined web space.